Selvol™ Polyvinyl Alcohol Product Information

 • Those with isocyanates to form substituted carbamate esters

 Another commercially important reaction is acetalization with aldehydes.
-The reaction of PVOH with butyraldehyde produces polyvinyl butyral, which manufacturers use in the production of inner adhesive film for safety glass.
-One can use its reaction with dialdehydes, such as glyoxal or gluteraldehyde, to crosslink PVOH.
+PVOH’s reaction with butyraldehyde produces polyvinyl butyral, which manufacturers use while producing interior adhesive film for safety glass.
+You can use its reaction with dialdehydes, such as glyoxal or gluteraldehyde, to crosslink PVOH.

 Other reactions include ethoxylation, propoxylation and cyanoethylation.